Aethenheim/DurabilityPlus-Paper/README.md

 with anvil and grindstone, which would have been 1.2.2 of DurabilityPlus if the PR had been accepted).

 For my own peace of mind, versioning has been reset to 1.0.0 and will continue from there.
+The Hard Fork supports Minecraft 1.21.11 and up, backporting will not be done.

 This hard fork will never support Spigot, as it relies on paper-api exclusive code.
 Spigot is a stagnant dying ecosystem and quite frankly people should move on to the paper api family when it comes to plugins.
 My opinions and whatever does not reflect that of the original author.